Market in Neutral

 STB is run by Denis J. Gallagher, and traces its roots to a bus service established in 1922 by Gallagher's grandfather.

-As shareholders, this is a way we invest capital in a helpful community service.
+This is a way one can invest capital in a helpful community service.
 The drivers are mothers and fathers, neighbors and friends with deep roots in each community.
 70% of student transportation is still run by districts, so this is a niche destined for consolidation and growth.
 The only other large school bus operators are privately owned.

 Investment income is scarce in this era.
-We receive a check each month, annualizing at 8%.
+STB shareholders a check each month, annualizing at 8%.
 This simple, steady service delivers a needed ride to students and an attractive profit on our savings.

 STB also environmentally-friendly.
 They converted more than 200 yellow school buses in Ontario, Canada, to biodiesel fuels.
 Their Parkview Transit division was the first school bus company in Ontario to run a biodiesel fuel blend in a large number of its buses and the program continues to expand replacing diesel fuel with fuels made from renewable resources like soybean, corn and canola oils.
 The resulting reduction in emissions is providing a healthier environment for our young passengers and cleaner air for employees and the community at large.